Average Health Insurance Cost by Income Level: 2026 Affordability Guide

 An ICHRA is an employer-funded health benefit that allows employees to buy their own individual health insurance plan with tax-free dollars.
 Here's why ICHRA is a game-changer for employers in 2026:

-- Simplified Administration With a platform like Venteur, managing your ICHRA is simple and streamlined.
+Simplified Administration: With a platform like Venteur's employer experience, managing your ICHRA is simple and streamlined.
 We handle the compliance, reporting, and employee support, so you can focus on running your business.

 Furthermore, proposed legislation like the CHOICE Arrangement could soon make ICHRAs even more flexible and stable, adding features like a small business tax credit and improved tax treatment for employees.